-Tutorial on How to Install Jupyter on Ubuntu 16.04.
+We’ll show you how to install Jupyter on Ubuntu 16.04.
 Jupyter Notebook is an open source, interactive web app that you can use to create documents that contain live code, equations, visualizations and explanatory text.
 Jupyter Notebook supports more than 40 programming languages.
-In this tutorial, we’ll show you how to install Jupyter on an Ubuntu 16.04 VPS.
+Installing Jupyter on Ubuntu 16.04 is quite easy task and it should not take more then 10 minutes to finish the installation.
+Let’s get started.

 First of all, log in to your Ubuntu 16.04 VPS via SSH as user root: